Modern Foreign Languages

 - Discover and develop an appreciation of a range of writing in Spanish.

-Spanish is usually taught within classes in 30 minute to 1 hour blocks each week.
+MFL is taught within classes in 30 minute to 1 hour blocks each week.
 Each lesson is structured to practice the four skills outlined in the curriculum – speaking, listening and responding, writing and reading.
-Different aspects of Spanish will be taught during these lessons such as culture, vocabulary, grammar and phonics.
-We aim to make our lessons meaningful and therefore lessons are structured to ensure we are constantly revisiting and building upon prior learning.
-However, Spanish is not solely taught during lesson time as children will visit the language throughout the week in short bursts for example taking the register, maths warm ups, birthdays and classroom commands.
-Spanish is delivered by class teachers or the MFL lead.
+Different aspects of Spanish are taught during these lessons such as culture, vocabulary, grammar and phonics.
+Spanish is not solely taught during lesson time and children revisit the language throughout the week in short bursts, for example, taking the register, maths warm ups, birthdays and classroom commands.
+Spanish is delivered by class teachers.
 For further information about how Spanish is delivered throughout school please speak to your child’s class teacher and/or Miss Ellis, our MFL subject leader.

 "If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart."